 Below are examples of some existing projects and programs across campus and Colorado that students could partner with to support or extend their work and/or reach new communities.
 These programs are aware of and excited about possibilities and there are many more possibilities as well!

-Please have the following information ready before you begin the online application (note that the application is now closed).
-We anticipate that the Spring 2019 deadline for the 2019-20 cohort will be March 15, 2019.
+Please have the following information ready before you begin the online application.The deadline for the 2019–20 cohort is March 15, 2019.

 Section Two: Availability for key dates noted on the application